 This term, which is a contraction of “translation” and “creation”, is being used more often in recent years.
 When it comes to transcreation, the purpose and the text and its surrounding context, such as images, become more important.
 Here, the emphasis is placed on the intended message directed at the target group, within the particular market in question.
 In a lot of ways, a transcreation goes further than a translation.

 Transcreation is very relevant within the context of global SEO.
 As was mentioned above, when it comes to search engine optimisation, a translation alone is not sufficient.
-It’s a challenge to maintain the same impact as the source text in every language, but often a bit of creativity is all that’s missing.
+It is always a challenge to ensure that the text has the same impact in every language.
+Often, an some extra creation is exactly what is needed.

 By taking care of these elements in the right way during the process of localising your website, search engines will give your content a higher value.

 Another aspect that tends to be overlooked in global SEO is making sure that the links are accurate in every language.
 The internal links that refer to pages within your website, as well as the external links, are worth a revision.
 After all, it looks quite careless when your new page in Polish refers to a page in Dutch or English.
 LinQuake can help you find relevant pages in the target language.